CatalysmsServerManager/docs/docs/en/CSMM/advanced-feature-guide-deadlydrops.md

 ## The 'command' advanced claim

 Now we have the coordinates and a unique name, we need to put these together to create the command claim.
-This will trigger our second hook when it someone enters the area.
+This will trigger our second hook when someone enters the area.
 We'll use the coordinates of the crate plus and minus 20 to create a square 40 blocks by 40 blocks around it.
 The command the claim will execute is simply to log a keyword along with the victim's steamID for our next hook, and then delete itself.
 The command for this is as follows:

 ```
 ccc add DeadlyDrop{{time}} {{subtract custom.xcoord 20}} {{subtract custom.xcoord -20}} {{subtract custom.zcoord -20}} {{subtract custom.zcoord 20}} -1 "command: w2l 'DADambush ${steamId}'; ccc remove DeadlyDrop{{time}}"